 - The discount doesn’t apply to the taxes, fees, and carrier imposed surcharges on reward flights (so this is only for revenue tickets)

-- You must pay for your ticket with the British Airways Visa (and you’ll even earn 3x Avios for the purchase); you can still credit the miles to any frequent flyer program you want, as you don’t have to credit to British Airways Executive Club
+- You must pay for your ticket with the British Airways Visa (and you’ll even earn bonus Avios for the purchase); you can still credit the miles to any frequent flyer program you want, as you don’t have to credit to British Airways Executive Club

 - You have to book directly through British Airways to get this discount, so couldn’t combine it with the Amex International Airline Program, for example

-Tutorial: How To Use British Airways Card 10% Off Benefit
+Tutorial: How to use the British Airways Card 10% off benefit

 How do you actually book a ticket and apply the discount?
 First you’ll want to make sure that you have an active British Airways Visa, and log into your Executive Club account that’s linked to the card.

 To apply the discount, go through the process of booking a ticket as you usually would.
-For example, I found a reasonably priced ~$2,460 roundtrip business class ticket from New York to Athens.
+Let’s use a reasonably priced ~$1,935 roundtrip business class ticket from Miami to Rome via London as an example.